 Fur-Lined Ghettos publishes poetry, prose and short-fiction by new and established writers.
 We enjoy the surreal, the absurd, the nonsensical, the complicated, the simple, the truth, the lies, the complexity of words, the ecstasy of genius, the delightful power we find in the spaces between and dancing at the discothèque.

 A poetry magazine with a different editor every issue.
-Magma’s aim is is to promote the very best in contemporary poetry.
+Magma’s aim is to promote the very best in contemporary poetry.
 It may come from previously unpublished or emerging poets or the more established.
-Magma makes a point of including unknown poets alongside known names, and has published Seamus Heaney, Don Paterson, Sean O’Brien, Alice Oswald, Al Alvarez, […]
+Magma makes a point of including unknown poets alongside known names, and has published Seamus Heaney, Don Paterson, Sean O’Brien, Alice Oswald, Al Alvarez, Wendy […]

 The Kindling is a brand new journal dedicated to supporting and publishing the best poetry written in universities across the UK and Ireland.